 4. Chair Dips

-Dips are traditionally a great compound exercises for the upper body.
-In essence they are a much more difficult variation of a push-up.
+Dips are traditionally a great compound exercise for the upper body.
+In essence, they are a much more difficult variation of a push-up.

 However far too many people are trying to perform this advanced exercise without adequate preparation.